 Mersey Care’s strategy is to pursue clinical excellence, population health and integration in our services, and to develop a deep understanding of the people and communities we serve in order to identify new ways to improve our services in the future and help them live healthier lives.

-Welcome to our new Operational Plan 2023 to 2024.
-This plan sets out our annual priorities to move us closer to achieving our vision.
+Our Operational Plan 2023 to 2024 sets out our annual priorities to move us closer to achieving our vision.
 This year, we will balance operational excellence in our services today, whilst making opportunities to get ahead for the future.
 This will enable our vision for perfect, whole-person care which helps people live happier, healthier lives.